Transposition (transmission lines): Transmission technique

 Different strandings have different transmission characteristics.
-The capacity of a stranding affects itself, for example, in star quad twisting the two conductors of a quadruple run parallel over the entire cable length.
+Capacitance of a stranding is one of the differences.
+For example, in star quad twisting the two conductors of a quadruple run parallel over the entire cable length.
 Capacitance between the conductors is thus substantially higher than with Dieselhorst Martin (DHM) stranding in which the situation of the conductors to each other in the cable changes repeatedly.
-Because of the smaller work capacity of the DHM stranding, it is possible to form additional electric circuits with the help of a phantom circuit.
+Because of the smaller work capacitance of the DHM stranding, it is possible to form additional electric circuits with the help of a phantom circuit.
 Since the phantom transducers are turned on to in the middle of the master transducers, the currents of the phantom circuit on the two coming Rome circles compensate themselves.